cornell-cs5220-f15/cornell-cs5220-f15.github.io/cluster.md

-The primary computing platform will be an instructional cluster (the [Totient][totient] cluster) with fifteen [Xeon Phi 5110P][phi-spec] boards hosted in eight 12-core nodes consisting of [Intel Xeon E5-2620 v3][xeon-spec].
+The primary computing platform will be an instructional cluster (the [Totient][totient] cluster) with fifteen [Xeon Phi 5110P][phi-spec] boards hosted in eight 12-core compute nodes consisting of [Intel Xeon E5-2620 v3][xeon-spec] processors and 32 GB RAM per node.
+The head node is *not* as powerful as the compute nodes; please refrain from using it to run computationally intensive jobs.
 Unless otherwise stated, homework and projects should be tested and timed on these machines.

 Intel generously donated the Xeon Phi boards and funded the purchase of the host machines, which were provided with deep matching discounts